Sums of powers, and products of elements of the middle third Cantor set: Introduction.

-As mentioned earlier however, it is not immediately clear how Newhouse and Astels' methods would apply if we were to consider products of Cantor sets, in place of sums, since the product of Cantor sets do not have an easy description as a generalized Cantor set itself.
-On the other hand, as mentioned earlier, the methods of \cite{Cantor},\cite{Mult} have the advantage on the problem of considering products of two Cantor sets, but become tedious on the question of the sums of $\C^{(m)}$.
+As mentioned earlier however, for Astels' methods to apply for the question of products of Cantor sets, one would need to first consider certain generalized logarithmic Cantor sets to reduce the problem to a corresponding question on sums of such generalised Cantor sets.
+On the other hand, as mentioned earlier, the methods of \cite{Cantor},\cite{Mult} were considered for the problem of considering products of two Cantor sets, but become tedious on the question of the sums of $\C^{(m)}$.

-In this paper, we construct an elementary dynamical argument that gives us an open interval contained within the set $\C \cdot \C \cdot \C \cdot \C$, and also the same argument that gives us an open interval within the set $C^{(m)}$ summed sufficiently many times.
-We state our two main results below.
+In this paper, we use an elementary dynamical argument that gives us an open interval contained within the set $\C \cdot \C \cdot \C \cdot \C$, and also the same basic argument gives us an open interval within the set $\C^{(m)}$ summed sufficiently many times.

+The method is short and different from other recent methods used in these problems.
+We state our two basic illustrative results below.